 As suggested by PAC38, we have modified our experimental technique to measure the tensor asymmetry instead of the cross section difference.
 This takes the simplified form of the ratio of tensor polarized to unpolarized cross-sections shown in Eq.
-19. The target magnetic field will be oriented along the beamline during both polarized and unpolarized data taking, which greatly reduces the sensitivity to changes in acceptance in the two configurations.
+19. While this cancels the largest first order effects\, special care will be needed to control the sensitivity of the integrated counts in each states to time dependent drifts in detector response, charge measurement and luminosity.

-We have assumed a tensor polarization ($P{zz}=20\%$) which is larger than the previous proposal.
+We have assumed a tensor polarization ( $P{zz}=20\%$ ) which is larger than the previous proposal.
 This assumption is based on the documentation of tensor polarized targets previously discussed in publications, and is supported by the experience of the collaboration's polarized target groups.
 This will require incremental development of existing DNP techniques.
 We acknowledge that less established methods, such as the 'hole-burning' technique recommended by the PAC, hold very good potential to produce significantly higher tensor polarization, but this will require significant R&D. We have initiated this process, although from a practical perspective, the funding for this development will likely remain limited until an approved experiment demonstrates the need for these novel tensor polarized targets.

-The x_B -coverage has been expanded, although we note that a significantly non-zero value of b_1 at any x_B would unambiguously confirm its non-conventional behavior.
-Finally, we have engaged several theorists for calculations and to confirm that our interpretation of the relationship between the measured asymmetry and the tensor structure function b_1 is valid.
+The $x_B$ -coverage has been expanded, although we note that a significantly non-zero value of $b_1$ at any $x_B$ would unambiguously confirm its non-conventional behavior.
+Finally, we have engaged several theorists for calculations and to confirm that our interpretation of the relationship between the measured asymmetry and the tensor structure function $b_1$ is valid.